TearDoor/miniRT_42/README.md

 #### Light controls

 * `TAB` changes the current selected light
+* `Q` to toggle the light on/off
 * `WASD` moves the selected light up/down/left/right
 * `RF` moves the selected light front/back

 #### Object controls

 * `TAB` changes the current selected object
+* If currently mouse is holding object, the object will be the controlled object
 * `WS, AD, QE` rotates the object around its X,Y, and Z axis

 ## References